 The Snip mine produced approximately 1.1 million ounces of gold from 1991 to 1999 at an average grade of 27.5 g/t.
-Skeena initially reviewed and modelled over 280,000 m of historical drill data and completed an initial 7,200 m surface drill program in 2016 with encouraging results.
-A winterized exploration camp has been established, and in 2017 the team re-opened and rehabilitated the underground workings, re-established ventilation and electric services prior to completing an initial 8,652 m underground drill-program in December of 2017.
-An 11,000 m Phase-II drill program was initiated in March 2018 and completed in November 2018.
+Skeena reviewed and modelled in-excess of 280,000 m of historical drilling data and completed an initial 7,200 m of surface drilling in a new program during 2016 which returned encouraging results.
+A winterized exploration camp has been established, and in 2017 the exploration team re-opened and rehabilitated the underground workings, and reestablished ventilation and electric services prior to completing a preliminary 8,652 m underground drill-program during December 2017.
+A Phase-II drill program of 11,000 m was initiated during March 2018 and completed in November 2018.